-P6 : 60 ton/ha of chicken manure
+P6 : 60 t chicken manure /ha

-The plot has a length of 6 m and a width of 1 m.
+The plot had a length of 6 m and a width of 1 m.
 Planting one seed per planting hole results in a spacing of approximately 50 x 100 cm.
 To prevent waterlogging and seedling rot, seedlings are planted in ditches with good drainage.
-In order to facilitate landfilling later, planting is done in the trench.
+In order to facilitate landfilling later, planting is done in the trench. characteristics of materials used for this study (soil, cow manure and chicken manure) have to be presented in this Materials and Methods section, as their characteristics are very important to support the discussion

 Data Analysis

-Observed data include: an increase in plant height; an increase in the number of leaves; an increase in the number of tillers; an increase in root length; an increase in the wet and dry weights of rhizomes; and an increase in secondary metabolic and antioxidant levels.
-Data will be collected every three weeks at 3, 6, 9, 12, 15, and 18 MST for height, additional number of leaves, and number of tillers.
-After the plants were harvested, wet weight, dry weight, root length, secondary metabolic, and antioxidant levels were measured.
-The analysis of variance (ANOVA) was used with ɑ 5% confidence level.
-If the variance is obtained and the results show that each treatment in each group is significantly different from each other, ɑ 5% level DMRT test will be performed.
-The results of the secondary metabolic level identification and antioxidant activity tests were analyzed qualitatively using descriptive methods.
-Comparing phytochemical compound levels in each treatment based on secondary metabolism levels.
-Antioxidant activity is assessed by comparing the IC50 values in each treatment.
-We used spectrophotometry methode for all of paramater of secondary metabolic level test.
+Plant height, number of leaves, and number of tillers were measured at 3, 6, 9, 12, 15, and 18 WAP (weeks after planting).
+After the plants were harvested, fresh weight, dry weight, root length, secondary metabolic, and antioxidant levels were measured.
+The data obtained were subjected to the analysis of variance (ANOVA) with ɑ 5% confidence level, followed by ɑ 5% level DMRT (Duncan Multiple Range Test) to detect significant differences among treatments ..
+The results of the secondary metabolic level identification and antioxidant activity tests were analyzed qualitatively using the descriptive method.
+Comparing phytochemical compound levels in each treatment was based on secondary metabolism levels.
+Antioxidant activity was assessed by comparing the IC50 values in each treatment.
+A spectrophotometry method was used for all of the parameters of the secondary metabolic level test.

-Results and Discussion

 Results

-According to the results of an analysis of variance with an ANOVA table at the 5% level, the treatment of giving organic fertilizer in the form of chicken and cow manure is significantly different for height increase, number of tillers, the number of leaves increased, root length, wet weight of rhizomes, and dry weight of plant rhizomes.
-Only root length was affected significantly.
+The results of an analysis of variance (ANOVA) at a 5% level showed that the treatments of giving organic fertilizers in the form of chicken and cow manure gave significant differences in plant height, number of tillers, number of leaves, root length, fresh weight of rhizomes, and dry weight of rhizomes.
+Only root length that was not affected significantly by the treatments.

 Plant growth